 Science Remote Sensing Activities are listed by the Digital Library for Earth

-System Education (DLESE).
+System Education (DLESE) When you go there, search for Event-Based Science.
 DLESE is a geoscience community resource

 that supports teaching and learning about the Earth system.
 It is

 funded by the National Science Foundation and is being built by a

 community of educators, students, and scientists to support Earth